All Episodes

 So I would put it strongly in aesthetically negative.

-I think you should be responsible for your own health care costs, right?
+I think you should be responsible for your own healthcare costs, right?

-Because polygamy is very likely to lead to STDs and maybe unwanted pregnancies and and all other kinds of stuff.
+Because polygamy is very likely to lead to STDs and maybe unwanted pregnancies and all other kinds of stuff.

 So if you want to do polygamy, you can do polygamy.

-I would not hire a polygamist if I had sort of true freedom of association, because I would just view that as pretty pretty gross and bad.
+I would not hire a polygamist if I had sort of true freedom of association, because I would just view that as pretty gross and bad.

-The children are designed, of course, to pair bond with two parents, and of course, the more polygamy you engage in, the more likely you are to end up in a situation where you fall in love with someone else or fall in lust to someone else and so on, right?
+And of course, the more polygamy you engage in, the more likely you are to end up in a situation where you fall in love with someone else or fall in lust to someone else and so on, right?

 Well, that's pretty bad, right?

-So yeah, it's pretty bad.
+So, yeah, it's pretty bad.

 Can there be a consciousness aware only of itself?